 The mission of academic advising at CF is to provide students with comprehensive advising that supports academic achievement, retention, graduation, university transfer, employment and personal success.
-Each student - whether seeking Certificates, or Associate in Science, Associate in Arts, Bachelor of Applied Science, Bachelor of Science, or Bachelor of Science Nursing degrees - is assigned an academic advisor upon admission to the college.
-The advisors are either First Year Success Specialists or Meta-Major advisors.
+Each student - whether seeking Certificates, Associate in Science, Associate in Arts, Bachelor of Applied Science, or Bachelor of Science degrees - is assigned an academic advisor upon admission to the college.
+The advisors are either First Year Success Specialists or Educational Advisors.

-First-Year Student Advising
+First-Year Success Advising